-- Add water, pasta, butter, frozen garlic, frozen basil, lemon juice and zest, salt and pepper to the pan.
+- Add water, pasta, butter, frozen garlic, frozen basil, lemon juice and zest, salt and pepper to a large sauté pan.

 - Bring to a rapid boil

-- Once pasta is cooked through and small bit of water remains, turn off the heat and add the Parmesan cheese and the fresh basil (if you are using).
+- Once pasta is cooked through and just a small bit of water remains, turn off the heat and add the Parmesan cheese.
+Mix until it's well incorporated into the pasta.

-- Serve immediately with another sprinkle of cheese, spritz of lemon and turn of black pepper (or whatever you like)
+- Serve immediately with another sprinkle of cheese, spritz of lemon and turn of black pepper.

 Want more recipes like this delivered right to your inbox?
 Be sure to subscribe below and never miss a thing!